SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/layout.md

 	c vertical exact: aPoint y ];
 ```

+#### Dynamically.
 If you use the constraints `matchParent` or `fitContent` in a child definition, the size of the element will be computed dynamically, dependent on its parent constraints and child space.

-- `matchParent`: Child size will fill space left available in parent element.
+- `matchParent` -- child size will fill the space left available in parent element.
-- `fitContent` : parent size will depend on the space used by its children.
+- `fitContent` --  parent size will depend on the space used by its children.

 ```smalltalk
 constraintsDo: [ :c |